Why Are Diamonds So Expensive?August 29, 2019 - Diamond Articles

 How to sell diamonds

 WP Diamonds provides a modern and streamlined solution to selling diamonds, designer jewellery and luxury watches.
-Selling with WP Diamonds is so simple and fast that the entire process can take as little as 48 hours.
-Thanks to our international presence, global connections and team of industry experts, we always provide our clients with honest and competitive cash offers.
+Selling to WP Diamonds is so simple and fast that the entire process can take as little as 24 hours.
 Our trustworthy selling process has earned us hundreds of excellent reviews from satisfied customers.

-- Our experts will shortly contact you with a price quote.
+- Our experts will contact you with a price quote

-- Getting your final offer is just as easy.
-You can schedule a complimentary appointment at one of our offices in Birmingham, London, New York or Hong Kong or request a free and fully insured Royal Mail Special Delivery Pack.
+- Schedule a free appointment at one of our offices in Birmingham, London, New York, Tokyo or Hong Kong or request a free and fully insured shipping

-- Once our experts evaluate your items, we will provide you with our final buying offer which you can accept by bank transfer OR in store credit for an additional 10%.
-Best of all, there are never any hidden fees or commissions deducted from your price so the final price we tell you is exactly how much you will be paid.
+- Our experts will provide you with our final offer.
+There are never any hidden fees or commissions deducted from your price so the final price we tell you is exactly how much you will be paid